Home » English Article » Udio vs Suno (Dec 2025 Update): Vocals, Editors, Stems, Pricing & Legal Changes

 Legal AI music generation

 Not legal advice.
-The rules around AI training data, licensing, and distribution are evolving.
-Always verify current Terms of Service (ToS) in-app and consult counsel for commercial releases.
+Laws around AI training data, licensing, and distribution are moving fast.
+Always verify current Terms of Service (ToS) in-app and consult legal counsel for commercial releases.

-The legal environment around AI music tightened in 2024–2025.
-Below is a factual snapshot to help you ship confidently while minimizing risk.
+The legal environment around AI music tightened significantly in 2024–2025.
+This section gives a factual snapshot so you can plan releases with your team while staying aware of the risk landscape.

 Key litigation you should know

-• US lawsuits (June 2024): Major labels filed separate copyright cases against Suno (Massachusetts) and Udio (New York) alleging use of copyrighted recordings to train models without permission.
+• US lawsuits (June 2024): On behalf of major labels, the RIAA filed landmark copyright suits against Suno (Massachusetts) and Udio (New York), alleging mass infringement from using copyrighted sound recordings in model training without permission.[14]

 Platform licensing snapshot (verify in-app)